prezi/webdevstarterkit/README.md

     - **book: [Data Structures and Algorithms][data_struct]**
     - **article: [Data Structures Succinctly: Part 1][datastructspart1]**
 - Learn Unix tools.
-Unix's philosophy of building simple, small, modular tools is an appreciated pattern for a reason.
+Unix's philosophy of building simple, small, modular tools is highly regarded for a reason.
 Problems that seem complex usually can be solved with one liners in no time.
 Also since most of today's infrastructures are built upon Un*x systems, a great engineer might want to take advantage of being able to control